 The list of things I hope to achieve with this press is not long, but I hope, impactful.

 - I want to expand the landscape of fantasy & speculative poetry.
-There’s an audience for it, but it isn’t big enough for the Big Five.
-But it is for a micro press.
+There’s an audience for more niches and more representation, none large enough for the Big Five/Four.
+But it is for small and micro presses working together.

 - Publish more short stories.
 Traditionally limited to magazines, ezines, and anthologies, there is room for more stories.
 I believe there are more ways to deliver them.
 There is room for prose poems, and for micro and flash fiction.

 - Finally, there are several excellent periodicals that publish critical essays about speculative and fantastic literature.
 Again, there’s still room for more.